jrobgood/detrumpifier/README.md

 # detrumpifier
-This chrome extension will remove any articles with Trump in the headline from your google news feed.
-This extension only works on Google news pages (for now).
+This Chrome extension removes any articles with Trump references from your news feeds across multiple major news websites including Google News, CNN, BBC, Reuters, and The New York Times.
 ****

 This is not a political statement of any kind.
 OR, it is a political statement of EVERY KIND!!!!
 It's got something to make everyone happy.